An anagram clue is comprised of 3 parts:

 Pure Cryptic Clues

-A pure cryptic is an obscure way of reaching the answer, or in other words is a miniature riddle, for example:
+A pure cryptic is an obscure way of reaching the answer.
+It has no concrete rules that are easy to identity.
+Instead, it takes the form of a miniature riddle, for example:

 I leave silver behind me whenever I travel (5)